Kelly Ripa Cuddles Up To Mark Consuelos In Cute Black & White Throwback

-Talk show host, Kelly Ripa took to Instagram this morning to share a gorgeous throwback picture of herself with her husband, Mark Consuelos, whom she declared her official Man Crush Monday.
+Talk show host Kelly Ripa took to Instagram this morning to share a gorgeous throwback picture of herself with her husband, Mark Consuelos, whom she declared her official Man Crush Monday.

-In the black and white photo that the Live with Kelly and Ryan star shared today, Ripa and Consuelos looked a lot like their All My Children alter egos, Hayley and Mateo Santos from Pine Valley.
-Both actors had gorgeous looks, which led the actress to call the couple in the photo “babies.”
-In the image, Consuelos had a puffy dark hairdo and a textured collared shirt.
+In the black-and-white photo that the Live with Kelly and Ryan star shared today, Ripa and Consuelos looked a lot like their All My Children alter egos, Hayley and Mateo Santos from Pine Valley.
+Both actors had gorgeous looks, and the actress called herself and her husband “babies” in the picture.
+In the image, Consuelos had a puffy dark hairdo and wore a textured collared shirt.
 He smiled as a bare-shouldered Ripa leaned into him with her lips touching his ear.
-The actress’s signature blond locks were styled in gentle waves with a teased side part.
+The actress’ signature blond locks were styled in gentle waves with a teased side part.

 The actress often shares fun pictures praising Consuelos.
 Ripa’s 2.5 million Instagram followers appreciated the striking photograph she shared.
-In less than one hour, over 25,000 people hit the “like” button, including actress Eva LaRue, who portrayed Consuelos’s on-screen sister, Dr. Maria Santos Grey, on AMC.
-Several hundred also dropped supportive comments for the talk show host, and many noted how much the throwback reminded them of Ripa and her husband’s days on the now-defunct ABC soap opera.
+In less than one hour, over 25,000 people hit the “like” button, including actress Eva LaRue, who portrayed Consuelos’ on-screen sister, Dr. Maria Santos Grey, on AMC.
+Several hundred users also dropped supportive comments for the talk show host, and many noted how much the throwback reminded them of Ripa and her husband’s days on the now-defunct ABC soap opera.

 “This is where my daughter got her name.
 AMC forever” gushed one fan of the couple and the sudser.

-“I grew up watching Hayley & Mateo…,” remembered another viewer.
+“I grew up watching Hayley & Mateo…” remembered another viewer.
 “I love you both so much.”

 “I have watched you since All My Children.
 It’s been such a joy to watch you just continue to blossom and find your joy.
 You are an inspiration.”